 I still hear from suppliers coming through my Linkedin account.

 By the far, the most effective (not cheapest) way is by hiring or contracting someone to work as a middleman or woman to work between you and the suppliers.

 Communication is key in getting your design correct otherwise you will get something you didn’t want from the factories.

-– *Find someone you can trust* – Find someone that offers quality – Get as much written down in the beginning as possible – Try to get prototypes or samples from factory supplier before mass production.
+– *Find someone you can trust* – Work with a factory that offers a quality service – Get as much written down in the beginning as possible – *Try to get prototypes or samples from factory supplier before mass production.

 5 ) What to expect when having your packaging or product made in China

 It all comes down to your supplier, communication and how you supply the artwork.
 It’s best to have everything ‘exactly’ as is when supplying artwork to factory and also be prepared for a bit of randomness when it comes to how they may produce the work.